The Best Medicare Supplement (Medigap) Plans in New Mexico

 What Are the Best New Mexico Medicare Supplement Plans?

-In New Mexico, there are 10 Medigap options for adults enrolled in Original Medicare.
+In New Mexico, there are 10 types of standardized Medigap plan options that may be available.
 Each plan is designated by a capital letter.
-The chart below lists the plans available and explains what each one covers.
+The chart below lists the plans and what each one covers.

 Medicare Supplement Benefits | A | B | C1 | D | F1 | G | K | L | M | N |